-MJIL Online brings you timely short-form articles that represent a wide range of views on contemporary issues in international and comparative law.
+MJIL Online brings you timely short-form articles that represent a wide range of views on contemporary issues in international law.
 The views and opinions expressed in these articles are those of the authors only.

 Julie Kornfeld, Associate Editor, Michigan Journal of International Law

 On August 7, 2014 the Extraordinary Chambers in the Courts of Cambodia (hereinafter ‘the ECCC’) entered a historic verdict for Cambodian and international jurisprudence.
 The ECCC found two defendants guilty of crimes against humanity, persecution on political grounds, and other inhumane acts.[i]
 The defendants, Nuon Chea, the Deputy Secretary of the Communist Party of Kampuchea (CPK), and Khieu Samphan, the Head of State of the CPK, were sentenced to life imprisonment.[ii]
 This case, known as 002-1, marks the second time the ECCC has reached a guilty verdict.[iii]
 The verdict brings long awaited justice to Cambodians who have waited 35 years for a conviction to affirm that Khmer Rouge leaders were complicit in some of the worst human rights abuses of the second half of the 20th century.
 The verdict also has implications outside Cambodia’s borders.
 As one of the few examples of an alternative mixed tribunal, the ECCC shows how international and domestic criminal law can successfully interact with each other.

 The ECCC is a hybrid criminal court that involves shared duties between the United Nations and the Royal Cambodian Government.[iv]
 Discussions about the creation of a tribunal to prosecute crimes committed by the

 Daniella Regencia, Executive Editor of the Michigan Journal of International Law